-where $A_l \in R^{d_v \times dv}$ is a (learnable) parameter linear transformation on the frequency space, and $\mathcal T$ is a specific transformation operator that decomposes functions into frequency domain of corresponding basis, of which the inverse operator is denoted by $\mathcal T^{-1}$.
-The idea of such kind of architecture is first introduced in \cite{li2020fourier}, where $\mathcal T = \mathcal F$ (Fourier transform) is considered, and $A_l = diag(\Lambda)$ is fixed as a diagonal matrix:
+In Eq. \cref{eq:3}, $\mathcal T$ is a specific transformation operator that decomposes functions into the frequency domain of the corresponding basis, for which the inverse operator is denoted by $\mathcal T^{-1}$, and $A_l \in \mathbb R^{d_v \times dv}$ is a (learnable) parameterized linear transformation of the frequency domain.
+The idea of such an architecture was first introduced by Zongyi Li, Nikola Kovachki, et al. in the FNO \cite{li2021fourier}, where $\mathcal T = \mathcal F$ (the Fourier transform) was considered, and $A_l$ was fixed as a diagonal matrix:

+Its significant associations with the numerical methods and the importance of choosing a correct basis, however, have not been fully discussed, which we find lead to a general framework of learning-based methods.

-A sketch map for the Spectral Operator Learning is illustrated in Fig. \ref{fig:sol}, from which it can be figured out that the architecture of SOL is to alternately transform the function \textbf{linearly} in solution space by a spectral operator and map the function \textbf{nonlinearly} in physical space by the activation function.
-Readers may immediately find out the resemblance between SOL and the so-called pseudo-spectral technique which numerically solve the \textbf{linear} part of the PDE with spectral method in frequency domain, while the \textbf{nonlinear} terms are solved in physical space.
-What's more, the spectral linear system of SOL is designed in the same pattern of corresponding spectral methods (see Fig. \ref{fig:linear-system})
+\cref{fig:sol} illustrates a sketch map for the SOL scheme.
+One can determine that the architecture of SOL alternately transforms the function \textbf{linearly} in the solution (frequency) space by a spectral operator and maps the function \textbf{nonlinearly} onto the physical space by an activation function.
+Readers may immediately discover the resemblance between SOL and the so-called pseudospectral techniques in numerical method, which numerically solves the \textbf{linear} part of a PDE with the spectral method in the frequency domain, while the \textbf{nonlinear} terms are solved in the physical space.
+Moreover, the spectral linear systems of SOL share the same pattern with their corresponding spectral methods (see \cref{fig:linear-system}).

-While FNO is now widely applied in many problem of large scale and great complexity, most of the problem it have effectively solved are periodic, and we find that the performance of FNO drops once the periodicity is not assumed.
-For instance, \cite{ong2022iae} has showed FNO is not suitable for solving scattering problem with Sommerfeld radiation condition.
-Besides, since the FNO is based on the truncated basis of trigonometric polynomials, it may also be troubled with the so-called Gibbs phenomenon, which means when applying the Fourier methods to a non-periodic problem, spurious oscillations of high-frequency will be generated near the boundaries and the global convergence rate will be severely reduced (see Fig. \ref{fig:gibbs}).
+While the FNO is now widely applied in many problems with large scales and high complexity, most of the problems it has effectively solved are periodic, and we find that the performance of the FNO drops once the assumption of periodicity is not satisfied.
+For instance, \cite{ong2022iae} indicated that the FNO is not suitable for solving scattering problems with Sommerfeld radiation conditions.
+In addition, since the FNO is built on the truncated basis of trigonometric polynomials, the accuracy and computational stability may also be troubled with the so-called Gibbs phenomenon, which means that when applying Fourier methods to a non-periodic problem, spurious high-frequency oscillations will be generated near the boundaries, and the global convergence rate will be severely reduced (see \cref{fig:gibbs}).